Heading

 .

-For all other headings, add the class heading-n
+For all other Headings, add the class heading-n

 (where n is a number

-1-6) to set the visual appearance of the heading.
+1-6) to set the visual appearance of the Heading.
 These numbers correspond

-keeping the document hierarchy consistent.
+still keeping the document hierarchy consistent.

 Level 1